elijah-potter/blog/posts/a_case_for_procrastination.md

-# On Iteration and Lean Thinking
+# A Case for Procastination

 ![A linup of Model T Fords](/images/model_t.jpg)